 When creamy and spreadable isn’t the goal, but rather firm crumbles for salad or to top dishes, try this recipe.
 You’ll be done in an hour or two (depends on if you want it very firm and chilled).

--For beautiful little cheese wheels, spoon some curds to fill about 1/3 of your goat cheese molds (place a flat tray underneath to catch any liquid) or makeshift molds like yogurt containers with holes poked into them, and press gently with your fingertips.
+For Beautiful Little Cheese Wheels: Spoon some curds to fill about 1/2 of your goat cheese molds (place a flat tray underneath to catch any liquid) or makeshift molds like yogurt containers with holes poked into them, and press gently with your fingertips.
 If you like a nice firm cheese, you can place a full glass jar or bottle in each mold to press the wheels a little more.
 Press down gently but stop if curds seep out of the holes in the molds.